BetonQuest/BetonQuest/docs/Documentation/Features/Conversations.md

 1. All conversation must be defined in a `conversations` section.
-2. `mayorHans` is the name of the conversation, which is used to reference the conversation, e.g. when [linking it to an NPC](#binding-conversations-to-npcs).
+2. `mayorHans` is the name of the conversation, which is used to reference the conversation.
 3. `Hans` is the visual name of NPC that is displayed during the conversation.
 4. `first` are pointers to options the NPC will use at the beginning of the conversation.
 He will choose the first one that meets all conditions.
 You define these options in `npc_options` branch.